springernature/boomcatch/README.md

   This option is only effective
   with the UDP forwarder.

+* `--fwdSize <bytes>`:
+  Maximum packet size
+  for forwarded data.
+  The default is 512.
+  This option is only effective
+  with the UDP forwarder.

 * `--fwdUrl <url>`:
   URL to forward mapped data to.
   This option is only effective